 Throughout most of his adult life, he was almost entirely paralyzed.
 He was confined to a wheelchair and communicated through a speech-generating device.

 Personal Life: Stephen Hawking met Jane Wilde at a party in 1962.
 They got engaged in the fall of 1964, aware of the challenges Hawking's diagnosis would present.
 They married on July 14, 1965.
-They had three children: Robert, born May 1967, Lucy, born November 1969, and Timothy, born April 1979.
-By the 1980s, Hawking's marriage had been strained for many years.
-Jane felt overwhelmed by the intrusion into their family life of the required nurses and assistants.
-The impact of his celebrity was challenging for the couple.
-Hawking's views of religion also contrasted with her strong Christian faith and resulted in tension.
+They had three children: Robert, born May 1967, Lucy, born November 1969, and Timothy, born in April 1979.
+By the early 1980s Jane felt overwhelmed by her husband's celebrity as well as all the nurses and assistants intruding on their life.

 In 2006, Hawking and Mason quietly divorced, and Hawking resumed closer relationships with Jane, his children, and his grandchildren.

 Hawking believed that, given the vastness of the universe, aliens likely exist, but that contact with them should be avoided.
 He warned that aliens might pillage Earth for resources.
 In 2010 he said, "If aliens visit us, the outcome would be much as when Columbus landed in America, which didn't turn out well for the Native Americans."